MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage.md

 ms.workload:
   - "multiple"
 ---
-# Analyze Memory Usage
+# Profile Memory Usage in Visual Studio
 Find memory leaks and inefficient memory while you're debugging with the debugger-integrated **Memory Usage** diagnostic tool.
-The Memory Usage tool lets you take one or more *snapshots* of the managed and native memory heap.
+The Memory Usage tool lets you take one or more *snapshots* of the managed and native memory heap to help understand the memory usage impact of object types.
 You can collect snapshots of .NET, native, or mixed mode (.NET and native) apps.

--   You can analyze a single snapshot to understand the relative impact of the object types on memory use, and to find code in your app that uses memory inefficiently.

--   You can also compare (diff) two snapshots of an app to find areas in your code that cause the memory use to increase over time.

  The following graphic shows the **Diagnostic Tools** window (available in Visual Studio 2015 Update 1 and later versions):